monkeypostulate/tribute_game/README.md

 <h2 id="#application"> 1.4 Further applications</h2>
-<p> We add the feature to download the simulated data to perform your own data analysis. </p>
+<p> We add the feature to download the simulated data to perform your data analysis. </p>
 For instance, you can check how war affects the wealth of the actors.

 ![Screenshot](actor1_war.png)